DuPage Township is a WILL COUNTY office

 There are two separate factors that make up your tax bill; the tax rates and assessments.
 The tax rate is determined by taxing bodies in the area.
 They are listed on the tax bill.
 If you are concerned with the rate you are paying, please contact your taxing bodies.
 Please see our tab “Taxing District Info” for name and contact information.
 Budgets are set in the Fall and tax payers are encouraged to attend those meetings, which set the rates you pay.

 The Assessor’s Office is responsible for assessing every property.
 When tax bills are mailed, it is not the time to appeal your assessment.
-Assessments for this tax cycle were finalized last September 2014.
+Assessments for this tax cycle were finalized last September 2016.
+Any assessments that were changed by the assessor's office you would have received a notice in the mail in August 2016.
+If your assessment changed from the multiplier applied by the county only (1.0425) it was only published by the county.
 Assessments cannot be changed at this point.
-The new 2015 assessments will be sent out August 2015 and everyone should receive a notice because it is a Quad Assessment Year.
+The new 2017 assessments will be sent out August 2017 if there is a change in the assessed value by our office, and again if it is a multiplier, that is published by Will County.

-If you feel you would like your assessment reviewed further for 2015, please call our office and we will instruct you how to proceed.
+If you feel you would like your assessment reviewed for 2017 prior to the board of review dates, there is a tab for Assessment Review – follow the instructions and send the paperwork to our office by the deadline noted.
+Or please call our office and we will instruct you how to proceed.
 Please always note the deadlines on the notices for appealing.
 You DO NOT need a lawyer, tax consultant, or to pay a fee to have your assessments reviewed.
 This is what we do and we are here to help you understand the process.
+The assessment review is not for use by attorneys.
+Please call the office for information.

 As always, if you have any further questions please feel free to call our office and anyone of our staff will be able to answer your questions.

-Please Note: We are continuously working on updating our information along with entering new data as it becomes available so we can provide you with as much information as possible.
-However, as much as we try the data on this website is not guaranteed to be 100% accurate.
+Please Note: We are continuously working on entering and updating our information along with entering new data as it becomes available so we can provide you with as much information as possible.
+However, as much as we try the data on this website is not guaranteed to be 100% accurate .